Thousands protest at Georgian 'foreign agent' bill

 Some protesters were seen falling on the ground and coughing, while others waved EU and Georgian flags.

-The government said several policemen were hurt and police gear was damaged.
+The government says several policemen were hurt and police gear was damaged.

-There has been widespread international condemnation of the proposed bill, which would require non-governmental and independent media organisations who receive more than 20% of their funding from abroad to declare themselves as foreign agents.
+There has been widespread international condemnation of the bill, which would require non-governmental organisations (NGOs) and independent media who receive more than 20% of their funding from abroad to declare themselves as foreign agents.

 The opposition described it as a Russian-style law that would stigmatise and clamp down on Georgia's vibrant civil society and independent media.